 Kristen Elmore

-Dr. Kristen Elmore is the Associate Director of the Bronfenbrenner Center for Translational Research, Community-Engaged Learning Coordinator in the Cornell College of Human Ecology, and Director of PRYDE.
+Dr. Kristen Elmore is the Director of PRYDE and Associate Director of the Bronfenbrenner Center for Translational Research.
 She completed her doctoral training in Social Psychology and Social Work at the University of Michigan.
 Kristen’s research examines the self, identity processes, and motivation in the domains of health and education.
 Much of her work studies how social contextual factors shape adolescents’ identity development.

 Alexa Maille